ceres-solver/ceres-solver/docs/source/index.rst

 * Solve `bundle adjustment`_ and SLAM problems in `Project Tango`_.

-Outside Google, Ceres is used for solving problems in computer vision, computer graphics, astronomy and physics. e.g., `Willow Garage`_ uses it to solve SLAM problems and `Blender`_ uses it for for planar tracking and bundle adjustment.
+Outside Google, Ceres is used for solving problems in computer vision, computer graphics, astronomy and physics.
+For example, `Willow Garage`_ uses it to solve SLAM problems and `Blender`_ uses it for for planar tracking and bundle adjustment.